 Whole school approaches The universal offer to all children.
 Additional, targeted support and provision Specialist, individualised support and provision All pupils have opportunities for social interaction regardless of need.
-All pupils are part of a class with named class teacher/s All pupils are invited on trips and visits.
-Opportunities to access residential trips.
+All pupils are part of a class with named class teacher/s All pupils attend trips and visits.
+Every child has the opportunity to access residential trips.
 Opportunities to represent the school at outside events involving sport and music, All pupils have opportunities to attend a range of extra-curricular clubs.
-Adults leading play during lunch times Our school council represent the children in meetings and are involved in meeting and greeting visitors.
-All children are given the opportunity to run for school council.
-Buddies for vulnerable pupils.
-Social stories and social skills groups Motional programmes and interventions Social skills group Lunch time nurture group run by the on site councillor.
+Adults leading play during lunch times Buddies for vulnerable pupils.
+Social stories and social skills groups TIS programmes and interventions Social skills group Lunch time nurture group run by the On-site councillor.
 Social stories are used to support individual pupils Motional programmes and interventions Sporting events such as Sportability provide opportunities for social interactions.
 TA's working with individual students support development of social skills and may deliver specific programmes such as Time for Talk, Do You Have A Volcano in your Tummy?